Calumet Charter Township, Michigan: History

 Native Americans have mined native copper in Calumet Township beginning thousands of years ago.

-Calumet Township was created on 27 November 1866 at the Houghton County Clerk's Office; however, the Township did not hold their first meeting until Monday, 17 December 1866 at what was then the headquarters of the Calumet Mining Company.
+Calumet Township was created on 27 November 1866 at the Houghton County Clerk's Office; however, the Township did not hold its first meeting until Monday, 17 December 1866 at what was then the headquarters of the Calumet Mining Company.

 The Wolverine Mine opened in 1882.
 Large-scale production began in 1890.
 The mine closed in 1925.
 The old Wolverine Mine is famous among mineral collectors for copper, silver, epidote, and quartz specimens.

 Communities

 Within the Charter Township are the communities of: